hyperclock-2/copyright_block/README.md

 - Create merge requests with improvements
 - Suggest better configuration options

+## 👤 Credits

+**Developed by Max Elements**
+This is an original Backdrop CMS module, not a port from Drupal.
+Built specifically for the Backdrop ecosystem as part of the ME25 Toolbox.

 ## 📄 License

 This project is licensed under the GPL-2.0-or-later License - see the [LICENSE](LICENSE) file for details.